-- 5. Ask participants whether or not they want to ad 6.
-Once the timeline is finished, agree with villagers more details of their village past and fill in any more details they come up with.
+- 5. Ask participants whether or not they want to add more details of their village past and fill in any more details they come up with. - 6.

-Once the timeline is finished, agree with villagers that you will photograph it and leave the original with them.
-If the timeline was drawn on a significant process of the timeline is finished, agree with villagers and the timeline is finished. - 6.
 When participants are finished, ask them to reflect on the picture.
 Ask them questions about what they have learnt and what conclusions they can draw from the timeline to be used in developing the future vision of their village. - 7.
-Ensure that participants take note of any recurring natural events, such as large floods or droughts, and remind participants that their future plan should try to address these events. - nce the timeline is finished, agree with villagers that you will photograph it and leave the original with them.
+Ensure that participants take note of any recurring natural events, such as large floods or droughts, and remind participants that their future plan should try to address these events. - 8.
+Once the timeline is finished, agree with villagers that you will photograph it and leave the original with them.
 If the timeline was drawn on a blackboard, discuss with the participants how they can conserve it by, for example, transferring it to paper. - 9.
 Then use the timeline to start envisioning and planning the future of the village with the villagers in the next exercise. ■